 In a video, Tom McKinnes, Chief Data Analyst took us through some web traffic analysis showing the dramatic increase in people searching for advice on sick pay and universal credit, and an even more significan response to a new page called ‘If you can’t pay your bills because of Coronavirus’, making this a good tool for understanding immediately what people are worried about and when.
 Similar concerns were evident around the affordability of energy bills at this time, particularly pre-payment meters, which are typically used by more vulnerable customers.
 Citizen’s Advice uses a number of sources of data to achieve its aims: commissioned research, academic research, empirical data from customer calls and ‘grey’ literature from the third sector and industry.
 They also influence policy via:

 - civil servants in government and OFGEM (building relationships through regular meetings, sitting on boards and working/ steering groups, sharing research through briefings);

 - politicians on the back benches, in select committees and ministers (providing briefings and evidence and responding to consultations);

 - the media (to promote their message, garner support and create the political space for action);

 - industry and business (both over time and on specific issues, sharing issues, trends and reports).

-Their work is meant to scrutinize, influence and improve policy and business outcomes whilst raising awareness and advocating for the rights of the public, leading to changes in legislation, products and future research.
+Their work is meant to scrutinise, influence and improve policy and business outcomes whilst raising awareness and advocating for the rights of the public, leading to changes in legislation, products and future research.